IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 The row in **bold** denotes the new row that was added to the table, which was the bad record you corrected.

+!!! success
 	Congratulations you have completed the lab.